How We Operate

 Emma manages Arcadia’s environmental grants, alongside Gerardo and Francesca.
 She previously worked on environmental policy, monitoring and evaluation, and advocacy projects in Australia, French Polynesia and the UK including with the Great British Oceans coalition, Gladstone Healthy Harbour Partnership and the Wentworth Group of Concerned Scientists.
 Emma holds a DPhil from the University of Oxford in conservation science.

-Tami manages operations and communications for Arcadia and its sister charity, Lund Trust.
+Tami heads Arcadia’s operations and communications.
 She previously worked at Yad Hanadiv, a Rothschild family foundation.
 Tami has a master’s degree in culture studies from the Hebrew University of Jerusalem.

-Lucy works alongside Tami and Andrew in Arcadia’s operational team.
+Lucy works alongside Tami and Andrew, supporting Arcadia and Lund Trust's operations and communications work.
 She previously worked at Sotheby’s, an international fine art auction house.
 Lucy has a master’s degree in History of Art from the University of Edinburgh.

 We support charities, non-profit organizations and scholarly institutions.
 We carry out deep due diligence before committing funding.
 Potential grantees must demonstrate that they are best placed to carry out our shared objectives in an effective, sustainable and ethical manner.
 We also support scholars carrying out endangered culture documentation work through our regranting schemes (see 'what are regranting schemes').